INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <p>Columns for online connected devices and technology terms were encoded and aggregated, to get an overall score, for each respondent.</p>

 <h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>
+<p>A subset of the data was created by first identifying the relevant columns, and then hot encoding the data fields so that we could work with numeric data for aggregation.
+We used Python DataFrames as input to the visualizations in Bokeh.</p>
+<p>Columns for technology savviness, online connected devices and privacy, safety and security were encoded and aggregated, to get an overall score, for each respondent, by country.</p>

 <br />
 <br />